 Experience Washington Place in person or virtually.

 Regular in-person tours are available to the public in honor of Queen Liliʻuokalani’s tradition of opening her home to the people of Hawaiʻi.
-Tours are only available on Thursdays at 10am.
+Regular weekly tours are available on Thursdays at 10am.
 Be advised, tours fill up several weeks in advance.

 Masks are recommended.
 Valid ID required at check in.